 DEWSHIELD: Textured Instrument White aluminum retracting dewshield with cap.
 Dew shield front ring diameter is 5 1/2” in diameter.

 FOCUSER: 3” Stellarvue focuser with 2" of travel, threaded for direct connection of camera using various adapters.
-Focuser comes with 2 threaded extension tubes, 48 mm and 42 mm t ring adapters.
-Optional larger aperture photographic adapters and a low profile visual adapter also available separately.
+Focuser comes with 2 threaded extension tubes with M69X1 thread, 48 mm and 42 mm T ring adapters.
 Optional upgrade to a custom Feather Touch 3" focuser available.
 The Feather Touch version of this telescope is $3800.

 RINGS: Aluminum hinged rings with the standard 1/4-20 thread Stellarvue hole pattern top and bottom.
 Holes are spaced 1.5” and 60 mm apart respectively, with one in the center.